-Our model of generating pictures and names consists of first generating N names.
+Our model for generating a news item with F faces and N names, consists of first generating N names with contexts.
 For each of these names, a binary variable pictured is generated.
 For every name with pictured = 1, a face is generated.
-Then, if there are F faces in the image, $F - \sum pictured$ unnamed faces are generated according to a distribution P(face).
+Each of the remaining, $F - \sum pictured$ unnamed faces is generated according to a distribution P(face).

-A natural way of thinking about name assignment is as a hidden variable problem where the hidden variables are the name-face correspondences for each picture.
+A natural way of thinking about name assignment is as a hidden variable problem where the hidden variables are the correct name-face correspondences for each picture.
 This suggests using an expectation maximization (EM) procedure.
 EM iterates between computing an expectation over face-name correspondences (given a face clustering) and updating the face clusters.
-Unusually, it is affordable to enumerate and consider all of the face-name correspondences since the number of possibilities is small.
+Unusually, it is affordable to enumerate and consider all of the face-name correspondences since the number of cases is small.